 Note that all of these signs can also be indicators of other serious medical conditions.
 Regardless of the causes behind these unusual behaviors, it’s always best to see your vet if you spot something out of the ordinary.

-Have you ever noticed these signs of depression in your dog before?
-How did you treat them?
+Have you ever noticed signs of depression in your dog before?
+How can you tell when your dog is feeling unhappy?
 Let us know in the comments below!